Cwill14/node-db3-challenge/queries.md

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

+    select o.OrderID, s.ShipperName from Orders as o join Shippers as s on o.ShipperID = s.ShipperID where o.OrderDate < "1997-01-09"

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

+    select p.ProductName, od.Quantity
+    from Products as p
+    join OrderDetails as od
+	    on p.ProductID = od.ProductID
+        where od.OrderID = '10251'
+    order by p.ProductName;

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

+    select o.OrderID, cu.CustomerName, e.LastName
+    from Orders as o
+    join Customers as cu,
+    Employees as e
+        on o.CustomerID = cu.CustomerID
+        where o.EmployeeID = e.EmployeeID;

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.